India Scours Sea After Powerful Cyclone Sinks One Barge, Leaves 2nd Adrift

 Ahead of the cyclone, about 150,000 people were evacuated from low-lying areas in Maharashtra and Gujarat states.
 S.N.
 Pradhan, director of India’s National Disaster Response Force, said social distancing norms were being followed in evacuation shelters and rescue teams were clearing debris from affected areas.

-Both states, already among the hardest hit by the coronavirus pandemic, had scrambled disaster response teams, fearing the storm could endanger India’s fight against the coronavirus, with supply lines cut, roads destroyed and lockdown measures slowing relief work.
+Both states, among the hardest hit by the coronavirus pandemic, had scrambled disaster response teams, fearing the storm could endanger India’s fight against the virus with supply lines cut, roads destroyed and lockdown measures slowing relief work.

 Tropical cyclones are less common in the Arabian Sea than on India’s east coast and usually form later in the year.
-But experts say changing climate patterns have caused them to become more intense, rather than more frequent.
+Experts say changing climate patterns have caused them to become more intense, rather than more frequent.

-In May 2020, nearly 100 people died after Cyclone Amphan, the most powerful storm to hit eastern India in more than a decade, ravaged the region.
+In May 2020, nearly 100 people died when Cyclone Amphan, the most powerful storm to hit eastern India in more than a decade, ravaged the region.

-Note: This story has been corrected to show that the barges were working for Oil and Natural Gas Corp. and are not owned by it.